learn-co-students/careers-resume-technical-experience-v-000/README.md

 - Used OMniAuth for OAuth authentication with Facebook/Github
 - Scraped Craigslist with Nokogori

-> Notice we leave the subjective language at the door.
+Notice we leave the subjective language at the door.
 Nothing like:

 - Used BootStrap and custom CSS to design a *beautiful* front end
 - Scraped Craigslist *very quickly* with Nokogiri

-> No adorning adjectives or qualifiers here.

-**It might be dry but it's also clear.
-That's what counts.**
+Instead, there are no adorning adjectives or qualifiers here.
+It might be dry but it's also clear.
+That's what counts.

 ## End Result